7 Best Sources for Researching Life in the Cayman Islands

 Cayman Resident Magazine – Best for everyday advice

 The Cayman Resident magazine is likely to be your bible for your first 12 months of living in Cayman.
 This is probably the most detailed source of information you can get on the nitty-gritty of life in Cayman.
-It’s also one of the most established sources of information and every year the editors gather the most up to date information about life in Cayman and present it in the book.
+It’s also one of the most established sources of information.
+Every year the editors gather the most up to date information about life in Cayman and present it in the book.
 It also acts as a mini classifieds directory as local businesses pay to have their listings included in the directory.
-You can pick up a hard copy magazine when you arrive at the airport or at numerous locations around the island bearing in mind though that website will be more up to date than the magazine which is published once a year.
+You can pick up a hard copy magazine when you arrive at the airport or at numerous locations around the island.
+Although, bear in mind that this website will be more up to date than the magazine which is published once a year.
 Nonetheless, get yourself a copy!

 Cayman Compass Newspaper – Best for current local news

-The Compass newspaper is great for giving you context to life in Cayman, but also keeping you up to date on the current happenings before you arrive and indeed when you get here.
+The Compass newspaper is great for giving you context to life in the Cayman Islands.
+It also keeps you up to date on the current happenings before you arrive and indeed when you get here.
 It’s the island’s oldest and largest newspaper and covers local news stories and events.
 It’s an authentic source for beginning to understand the local culture, politics, economics, and how a cross-section of people on the island live day-to-day.

 This is Cayman – Best for experiencing Cayman vicariously